 Meet the Advisory Board

 Hi!
-My name is Nitan Shanas and I’m a soon to be graduate of Rutgers University – Camden where I have also had the privilege to serve as the student body president.
+My name is Nitan Shanas and I’m a 2021 graduate of Rutgers University – Camden where I have also had the privilege to serve as the student body president.
 I joined Energizing Young Voters because I want to be able to uplift the voices of people my age as voting is one of the most effective ways to make our voices heard and see the kinds of changes that we want to see in the world.

 Here are some organizations that might be useful for young voters